Barcelona, Spain Family Attractions - My Family Travels

 34/93 225 9220

 Those who knew Barcelona in the pre-Olympics days (prior to 1992) will be interested in seeing the city’s extensive waterfront development known as Port Olímpic.
-Busiest from March to September when the city’s climate is best for beach-going and sitting at oceanfront cafes, the Olympic area includes some major hotels (Hotel Arts is one of the best), a 700-berth marina, the Forum shopping and entertainment complex, Diagonal Mar shopping center with cushy nurseries for shopping moms, the attractive Parc Diagonal Mar (ideal with a stroller), the Casino de Barcelona for gaming, and some wonderful public sculpture.
-Allow time to pause at one of the many beach bars for a cool drink and some tapas before playing at the beach.
-Cristoforo Colon departed from Barcelona on his voyage to the New World from a pier at the foot of Las Ramblas; he would not recognize the port of Barcelona today.
+It’s busiest from March to September, the best weather for beach-going and sitting at oceanfront cafes.
+The Olympic area includes some major hotels (Hotel Arts is one of the best) if you want to stay portside.
+Stroll the 700-berth marina, Forum shopping and entertainment complex, and the Diagonal Mar shopping center.
+Look for cushy nurseries for shopping moms.
+The attractive Parc Diagonal Mar is ideal with a stroller.
+Don’t forget pictures with some wonderful public sculpture.
+Pause at one of the many beach bars for a cool drink and some tapas before playing at the beach.
+(Cristoforo Colon departed from Barcelona on his voyage to the New World from a pier at the foot of Las Ramblas.)

 Parc de la Ciutadella – Barcelona Zoo